sindresorhus/first-chunk-min-size-stream/readme.md

 *Required*\
 Type: `number`

-Minimum size of the first chunk.
+The minimum size of the first chunk.